<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 Description: Provide students with a space to both make connections with peers as well as work towards specific social-emotional goals during a regular lunchtime meeting with peers and a caring adult.

-Free Download: 15 Social-Emotional Learning Interventions
+Free Download: 18 Research-Based Interventions

 26-SEL-Light